 - Bring people together and builds social capital;

-- Use research based best practises;
+- Use research based best practices;

 - Are evidence based;